The 20 Best Early Infantile Epileptic Encephalopathy Doctors Near Me in Maryland, US

 English, Marathi

 Dr. Shruti Paranjape attended the University of Pennsylvania and received her M.D. from the University of Pittsburgh.
 She completed her pediatrics residency and pediatric pulmonology fellowship at Children’s Hospital of Pittsburgh.
 She has served as the Assistant Director of the CF Center at Children’s Hospital of Pittsburgh.
 Her awards include the James Sutherland Award for Outstanding Research by a Young Investigator.
 Dr. Paranjape is rated as an Experienced provider by MediFind in the treatment of Early Infantile Epileptic Encephalopathy.
-Her top areas of expertise are Cystic Fibrosis, Secondary Immunodeficiency (SID), Newborn Jaundice, and Jaundice.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Cystic Fibrosis, Secondary Immunodeficiency (SID), Newborn Jaundice, and Jaundice.
+Dr. Paranjape is board certified in American Board Of Pediatrics.

 What is the definition of Early Infantile Epileptic Encephalopathy?